The New Digital ACT Practice Test Is Here

 boy taking digital ACT practice test.

-A sneak peak at the new ACT has finally arrived!
-Students planning to take the digital version of the ACT this spring now have access to a full-length practice test.
+Students planning to take the digital version of the ACT this spring have access to a full-length practice test!

 How can I access the new practice test?

-If you plan to take the new digital ACT in the spring, be sure to familiarize yourself with the test format.
+If you plan to take the new digital ACT this summer, be sure to familiarize yourself with the test format.
 Practice using the on-screen tools, work through the unscored sample questions, and take the full-length practice test before your real exam.

 That said, you may not want rush to complete this new test immediately.
-If you’re planning to work with a tutor to prepare for the new ACT this spring, we recommend holding off for the moment, because resources for the new ACT format are limited at this time.
+If you’re planning to work with a tutor to prepare for the new ACT, we recommend holding off for the moment, because resources for the new ACT format are limited at this time.
 Your tutor can recommend the best time to try out this practice test!

 What do we know about the new ACT?

-The information released by ACT thus far indicates that the new test will strongly resemble the computer-based test that has been administered abroad for some time now—but with a few important differences.
+The first administration of the new digital version of the ACT occurred in April.
+The new test strongly resembles the computer-based test that has been administered abroad for some time now—but with a few important differences.

-Some of the biggest changes will be to timing and section length.
-The new exam will be shorter, and students will have more time per question.
-The science section will be optional, so students who choose not to complete this section will complete a significantly shorter exam.
+Some of the biggest changes are to timing and section length.
+The new exam is shorter, and students have more time per question.
+The science section of the new test is optional, so students who choose not to complete this section will complete a significantly shorter exam.
 Here is the section breakdown.

-• English: This will be a 35-minute section with 50 questions, 10 of which will be experimental.
-Passages will be reduced in length, and every item will now include a question stem.
+• English: This is a 35-minute section with 50 questions, 10 of which are experimental.
+Passages are reduced in length, and every item now includes a question stem.

-• Math: This will be a 50-minute section with 45 questions, 4 of which will be experimental.
-Answers will include choices A-D, rather than A-E.
+• Math: This is a 50-minute section with 45 questions, 4 of which are experimental.
+Answers will include choices A-D, rather than A-E. While the new Math section is shorter, it contains a higher proportion of more challenging questions.

-• Reading: This will be 40-minute section with 36 questions, 9 of which will be experimental.
-Passages will be reduced in length.
+• Reading: This is a 40-minute section with 36 questions, 9 of which are experimental.
+Passages are reduced in length.

-• Science (optional): This will be a 40 minute-section with 40 questions, 6 of which will be experimental.
-The new science section will include more questions that require science background knowledge.
+• Science (optional): This is a 40 minute-section with 40 questions, 6 of which are experimental.
+The new science section includes more questions that require science background knowledge.

 What on-screen tools can students use?